PostAsJsonAsync - Now with headers

 builder.Services.AddHttpClient().AddHttpMessageHandler<BarHandler>()

-header for all requests, but it can also be used for doing things like custom logging.
+The most common use for this is adding an Authorization header for all requests, but it can also be used for doing things like custom logging.

 Honourable mention - DefaultRequestHeaders

 Leaving this until last as I have seen this horribly abused.
-If we go back to our original scenario of adding Bar-Header: Bar
+If we go back to our original scenario of adding Bar-Header: Bar to all requests, you could do the following

 httpClient.DefaultRequestHeaders.Add("Bar-Header", "Bar");

 Very simple, you can do this when registering with the DI container as well.
-You can do it whenever you have access to the HttpClient
+You can do it whenever you have access to the HttpClient and that is where the problem comes in.

 I imagine some or most have you have come across something like this